Patachou

-Henriette Ragon (10 June 1918 – 30 April 2015), better known as Patachou, was a French singer and actress.
+Henriette Ragon (10 June 1918 – 30 April 2015), better known as Patachou, was a French singer and actress, best-known for popularizing Georges Brassens songs by singing them before he became famous.
 She was an Officier of the Légion d'honneur.

 Biography

 Early life

 Born in the 12th arrondissement of Paris, Henriette Ragon began her working life as a typist, then a factory worker, a shoeseller and an antique dealer.